seng438-winter-2022/seng438-a4-Hesham-E/Assignment4-ReportTemplate.md

 Test: Invalid Login attempt

-Incorrect user data was entered to test whether the BestBuy page fails to log in an invalid user.
+Incorrect user data was entered to test whether the Walmart page fails to log in an invalid user.

 Test: Adding Item to cart